A Brief History of High Power

 instead was using the cap bank attached to a steel "watergun", a short

-stubby cannon which could explode a cc of water and drive a plastic slug
+stubby cannon which could explode a cubic centimeter of water and drive a plastic slug

 through a 12" block of clay.
 Big fun.
 Later he entered the